dskho/0xatom.github.io/_posts/2021-01-2-thm-picklerick.md

 ## What is the first ingredient Rick needs?

-Running `ls` we can see a file named `Sup3rS3cretPickl3Ingred.txt` we can read it from browser since we're under `/var/www/html`
+Running `ls` we can see a file named `Sup3rS3cretPickl3Ingred.txt` we can read it from browser since it's under `/var/www/html`

 ```
 $ curl -s http://$ip/Sup3rS3cretPickl3Ingred.txt